sttoracle/ORACASB/README.md

 * Monitoring stopped displays only tickets flagged as pertaining to Oracle CASB Cloud Service being unable to connect to a monitored application instance.
 An Oracle CASB Cloud Service administrator manually creates tickets of this type.

 * Other incident types are specialized versions of anomalous activities (threats).

-#### **STEP 1.3**: Click Search

-#### **STEP 1.4**: Click the Edit icon to view the details for an incident of interest.

-#### **STEP 2**: Resolve an Incident
-#### **STEP 2.1**: In the Oracle CASB Cloud Service console, select Incidents

-#### **STEP 2.2**: Click the Edit icon to view incident details
-#### **STEP 2.3**: In the Edit Incident dialog - Click Resolve.

-#### **STEP 2.3.1** : In the Incident#... dialog, if Oracle CASB Cloud Service or another system can resolve the incident automatically, the Auto remediation option is available.
-To delegate remediation to Oracle CASB Cloud Service, select Auto remediation.

-If the Auto remediation option is not available, or you wish to fix the Box instance setting manually, select Manual remediation by continuing with the remaining steps

-#### **STEP 2.3.2** : Check the Approval box.

-In the Reason box, describe the remediation action you took that should prevent similar incidents from appearing in Risk Events in the future.

-Note: If you do not take a remediation action (manual or auto), you should dismiss the incident instead of "resolving" it.
-To dismiss instead of resolving this incident, click Cancel twice, then proceed with the next numbered step below.

-#### **STEP 2.3.3** : Click Resolve Incident.